-In December, advisors will initiate the evaluation process with their doctoral students and master's students conducting thesis research, who will be expected to complete the evaluation form and meet with their advisors to discuss progress and goals for the upcoming year.
-The student and advisor will both sign the evaluation, after which it will be delivered to the Academic Administrative staff before the first day of class in the Spring semester, usually the fourth Monday in January.
+In Spring, advisors will initiate the evaluation process with their doctoral students and master's students conducting thesis research, who will be expected to complete the evaluation form and meet with their advisors to discuss progress and goals for the next year.
+The student and advisor will both sign the evaluation, after which it will be delivered to the Academic Administrative staff by April 30.